Second-Order Non-Convex Optimization for Constrained Fixed-Structure Static Output Feedback Controller Synthesis: Numerical Examples

 where the weighting parameters are chosen as $Q=I,\; R=I$ for demonstrative purposes.
-The system initial state matrix is chosen as a random vector with $\mathbb E\left(x_0x_0^T\right)=I$. \end{example} The initial controller gain matrix is chosen as
+The system initial state matrix is chosen as a random vector with $\mathbb E\left(x_0x_0^T\right)=I$. \end{example}

-with which the closed-loop system is stable.
-The stopping criterion is chosen as $\varepsilon = 1\times 10^{-9}$.
+The initial controller gain matrix is chosen as a zero matrix, with which the closed-loop system is stable.
+The stopping criterion is chosen as $\varepsilon = 10^{-9}$.
 For both of the first-order optimization method and the second-order optimization method, Algorithm~\ref{algorithm: back_tracking_line_search} is used to choose the suitable step size.
 The parameters for the backtracking line search are chosen as $\alpha = 0.2$ and $\beta = 0.1$.
-The parameter for the PT-matrix, which will be used in the second-order optimization method, is chosen as $\epsilon = 1\times 10^{-9}$.
+The parameter for the PT-matrix, which will be used in the second-order optimization method, is chosen as $\epsilon = 10^{-9}$.

-Fig.~\ref{fig:first_order_norm} shows that the norm of the gradient of the cost function with respect to the controller gain matrix with the first-order optimization method.
+Fig.~\ref{fig:cost1}(a) shows the norm of the gradient of the cost function with respect to the controller gain matrix with the first-order optimization method.
 It can be seen that the norm has a decreasing trend after iterations with the first-order optimization method.
 Since it takes too many iterations to satisfy the stopping criterion, and the tendency for the curve of the norm of the gradient is much more clear with less data point, a relaxed stopping criterion $\varepsilon = 1\times 10^{-5}$ is chosen for the first-order method.
 It takes 624 iterations to achieve the sub-optimal point with the norm of the gradient $\|\mathrm{vec}(\Delta K^*)\|=9.5772\times 10^{-6}$.
 If the number of backtracking line search iterations is also taken into consideration, it takes in total 1696 iterations to reach the sub-optimal point with the defined stopping criterion.
-It can be seen that except for the very beginning iterations, the rate of convergence is linear in most of the iterations.
+It can be seen that except for the very beginning iterations, the convergence rate is linear in most of the iterations.

-Fig.~\ref{fig:first_order_cost} shows the distance $E$ defined as the distance to the reachable sub-optimal point, i.e., $E=J(K)-J(K^*)$ with the first-order optimization method for each of the iterations.
-It shows that the distance $E$ to the reachable sub-optimal point decreases after each iteration with the first-order optimization method.
-The reachable sub-optimal point with the first-order optimization method in this example is $J(K^*)=159.0686$.
+The sub-optimal point with the first-order optimization method in this example is $J(K^*)=159.0686$.
 It takes 154.4332 seconds to reach this sub-optimal point.
-It can be seen from the figure that except for the very beginning iterations, the rate of convergence for the distance $E$ is almost linear in most of the iterations.
 The sub-optimal parameter matrix given by the first-order method is